ErikBouts/tqa-workshop/README.rst

 Chapter 1
 =========

-Chapter 1 introduces the '''yaidom''' XML querying (Scala) library.
+Chapter 1 introduces the **yaidom** XML querying (Scala) library.
 TQA is based on yaidom, so yaidom needs to be introduced first.

 First, make sure to have a good grasp of XML Namespaces.
 It may be advisable to read `Understanding Namespaces`_